What a rip-off: they took the ticket and I only got to keep the end stub.

 Still, I have this clear memory of being about 11 or 12, walking back from his place one day after having had a good time hanging out, yet with the thought crossing my mind: “Is this what friendship is?
 Is this it?”
 Or as Peggy Lee pondered, “Is that all there is?”

 I couldn’t quite put my finger on or articulate what I felt was missing, but somehow I reckoned that there should be more.
 I sometimes felt like a tourist visiting the concept of friendship rather than being a tax-paying resident whereas I think I unconsciously knew he was simply a visitor to outsiderdom, a land where I was indeed a full time member with voting privileges.
-While we shared in a lot of things, it didn’t seem always … there, and it was down to a fundamental disconnect at the root.
+While we shared in a lot of things, I was still in a place in my life where I couldn’t really be myself on a bunch of levels, and I now realize that that put a wall around me.

 And I finally discovered a few of them among this new gang.
 It wasn’t just that I found people who “liked” me, I found people who finally “got” me.
 It was the difference between being invited into someone’s home, and feeling completely “at home.”
 That question I’d pondered on my way back from Autobahn’s house eight or so years earlier finally received it’s delayed answer.